Family Activities in NYC

 Breakfast with Santa Claus in NYC

-Breakfast with Santa Claus in NYC is available at 10am on November 25, November 26, and December 17, 2016.
+Breakfast with Santa Claus in NYC is available at 10am on December 17, 2016.
 Join the Jolly Old Elf himself for breakfast in Times Square at Applebee's Neighborhood Grill on 42nd Street!

 Bryant Park Winter Village

-Once the 17,000-square-foot ice-skating rink and over 100 shopping kiosks and food vendors open for business, this means that Christmas in New York has officially arrived.
-The holiday market opens its doors starting Saturday, October 29.
+Once the 17,000-square-foot ice skating rink and over 100 shopping kiosks and food vendors open for business, this means that Christmas in New York has officially arrived.
+The holiday market opened its doors on Saturday, October 29.
 The Holiday Shops will be hawking seasonal gifts through January 2, 2017.
 The Rink and Public Fair will run through March 5, 2017.

 Rockefeller Center Christmas Tree Lighting